hesreallyhim/github-api-usage-tracker/README.md

 ## Notes

-- Usage counts are **approximate**.
-- If the rate-limit window resets during the job, deltas may be inaccurate.
-- The action runs once per job using pre and post hooks.
+- Usage counts may be affected by other workflows in the repo, and therefore should not be considered 100% precise as measurements of the current job.
+- The action uses pre and post job hooks to snapshot the rate limit, so you only need to use it in one step - the rest will be handled automatically.

 ## License
 MIT © 2025 Really Him